-Our methods use a combination of tools from tomography, convex optimization and semidefinite programming, random matrix theory, signal and image processing, statistics, machine learning, nonlinear dimensionality reduction, randomized algorithms in numerical linear algebra, and representation theory.
+Our methods use a combination of tools from different areas of mathematics, statistics, and computer science, such as computerized tomography, optimization (convex and non-convex), random matrix theory, signal and image processing, linear and nonlinear dimension reduction, randomized algorithms in numerical linear algebra, and representation theory.

 What is the mathematical problem of SPR using cryo-EM?
 The cryo-EM reconstruction problem is to find the three-dimensional structure of a molecule given samples of its two-dimensional projection images at unknown random directions.
-The intensity of pixels in a given projection image corresponds to line integrals of the electric potential induced by the molecule along the path of the imaging electrons.
+The intensity of pixels in a given projection image corresponds to line integrals of the electric potential created by the molecule along the path of the imaging electrons.
 The highly intense electron beam destroys the molecule and it is therefore impractical to take projection images of the same molecule at known different directions as in the case of classical computerized tomography.
 In other words, a single molecule can be imaged only once.
 All molecules are assumed to have the exact same structure; they differ only by their spatial orientation and position.
 Thus, every image is a projection of the same molecule but an unknown random orientation.
 The cryo-EM problem is an inverse problem stated as follows: find the 3D electric potential given a collection of 2D noisy projection images whose orientations (and positions) are unknown.

 What are the highlight features of this software toolbox?
 We believe that experienced clients of current 2D/3D image analysis toolboxes would appreciate the following main features of our toolbox:

-- Class Averaging: A new algorithmic pipeline that finds for every 2D raw image in the data set its nearest neighbors in terms of similar viewing directions.
+4. 2-D classification and averaging: An algorithmic pipeline that finds for every 2D raw image in the data set its nearest neighbors in terms of similar viewing directions.
 Our class averaging procedure is fast (nearly linear running time in the number of images) and succeeds at remarkably low levels of signal-to-noise ratio.
 The algorithm uses steerable PCA, Wiener filtering, rotational invariant representation of 2D images using bispectrum, fast randomized SVD, fast randomized nearest neighbors search, fast 2D alignment of images, and dimension reduction using vector diffusion maps.
 Try our class averaging procedure as an alternative to the MSA classification algorithm or the reference-free alignment procedure.

-- Angular Reconstitution from Common Lines: The Fourier Projection Slice Theorem implies that the orientations of three projection images can be determined from their common lines, which is the foundation of the angular reconstitution method (van Heel 1987; Vainshtein and Goncharov 1986).
+5. Angular Reconstitution from Common Lines: The Fourier Projection Slice Theorem implies that the orientations of three projection images can be determined from their common lines, which is the foundation of the angular reconstitution method (van Heel 1987; Vainshtein and Goncharov 1986).
 Our toolbox provide several common-line based algorithms that utilize the information in the common lines between all pairs of images simultaneously, leading to an assignment of orientations that is as consistent as possible with the common lines.
 Our approaches use convex optimization and semidefinite relaxation, spectral methods and Bayesian approaches, and work for both uniform and non-uniform viewing angle distributions.